-- 10 of the slip surface) that were classified following the Cruden and Varnes (1996) proposal.
-The depth of the slip surface is typically less than 1.5 m and, as a rule, the shear planes are located in the interface between the soil coverture and the bedrock.
-The mean landslide area and volume are, respectively, 513 m2 and 573 m3 (Table 1).
-The shallow slides inventory was extracted from (Oliveira, 2012) and was based on the interpretation of aerial photographs (1983, 1989) and orthophotomaps (2003, 2004, 2007), as well as on extensive field work carried out during the 2006-2010 period. - 15 The inventory of shallow slides was further subjected to a partition based on a temporal criterion (Fig.1, Table 1).
-Table 1 summarizes the mean shallow slide characteristics considering the total inventory and two sub-sets (training group and validation group) for the entire study area.
-The landslide training group includes the shallow slides that occurred until the end of 1983 (51 cases, 0.027 km2, and 0.19 % of the study area).
-The landslide validation group includes the shallow slides the shallow slides that occurred between 1984 and the end of 2010 (60 cases, 0.03 km2, and 0.22 % of the study area).
-The training group was - 20 used to weigh classes of shallow slides predisposing factors in the statistical model using the IV method, and it was also used to calibrate the shear strength parameters (cohesion and friction angle) of the lithological units in the IS model.
-The validation group was used for the independent validation of both statistical and physically-based shallow slides susceptibility models.
-The shallow slides density, area and volume occurred in each lithological unit are summarized in Table 1.
-The larger shallow slides are observed within lithological units L2 and L4 where the landslides area and volume are above the mean. - 25 Smaller shallow slides are observed within lithological units L3, L5, L7 and L8, where area and volume of landslides are below the mean (Table 1).
+The inventory of shallow slides was further subjected to a partition based on a temporal criterion (Fig. 1, Table 1).
+Table 1 summarizes the mean shallow slide characteristics considering the total inventory and two subsets (training group and validation group) for the entire study area.
+The landslide training group includes the shallow slides that occurred until the end of 1983 (51 cases, $0.027 \text{ km}^2$ , and 0.19% of the study area).
+The landslide validation group includes the shallow slides the shallow slides the shallow slide the shallow slides the shallow slides the shallow slides the shallow slides the shallow slide the shallow slides the shallow slides the shallow slide the sl low slides that occurred between 1984 and the end of 2010 (60 cases, $0.03 \text{ km}^2$ , and 0.22 % of the study area).
+The training group was used to weight classes of shallow slide predisposing factors in the statistical model using the IV method, and it was also used to calibrate the shear strength parameters (cohesion and friction angle) of the lithological units in the IS model.
+The validation group was used for the independent validation of both statistical and physically based shallow slide susceptibility models.
+The shallow slide density, area, and volume that occurred in each lithological unit are summarized in Table 1.
+The larger shallow slides are observed within lithological units L2 and L4, where the landslides area and volume are above the mean.
+Smaller shallow slides are observed within lithological units L3, L5, L7, and L8, where the area and volume of landslides are below the mean (Table 1).